-Hamilton’s curriculum is guided by their founding principle “Know Thyself” and is tasked with preparing students for lives of meaning, purpose, and active citizenship.
+Hamilton’s curriculum is guided by its founding principle “Know Thyself” and is tasked with preparing students for lives of meaning, purpose, and active citizenship.
 The open curriculum gives students the freedom to explore their passions while developing skills such as critical thinking and communication.
 Hamilton College students are supported by a faculty advisor to create an individualized course of study that suits their skills, interests, and goals.
 This process provides students with a more focused education experience which also allows them to explore areas of expertise in greater depth.
 Hamilton’s faculty is made up of accomplished scholars and distinguished teachers, who are highly invested in the intellectual development of their students.
-They work closely with their students both in and out of class, providing support wherever you need it.
+They work closely with their students both in and out of class, providing support wherever they need it.

 23. Middlebury College

 Average Net Price: $25,656

 Middlebury College strives to provide a transformative learning experience for its students.
 They prioritize having a strong foundation in the liberal arts and any student who seeks this kind of education will find it at Middlebury.
 Students are also welcome to be part of the inclusive residential community that supports their endeavors.
 Middlebury College helps students make sense of the world’s most challenging problems with their comprehensive education.
 Their focus is on developing minds and souls to bring about positive change.
 The curriculum is designed to ensure that each student receives a well-rounded, balanced experience across many fields and disciplines, as well as in-depth study in one specific field defined by the major.
 Middlebury provides a lot of opportunities to learn new and unique skills.
 They offer a diverse range of programs, so you can find something that fits your personal and professional interests.
 Intensive study in your desired major may lead to a senior thesis, an artistic project, or independent exploration working with esteemed professors in laboratories, internships, and in the classroom as student aids to collaborate on research and creative projects.